TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.14.md

 ---

-It is changed as clay under the seal; And [all things] stand forth as a garment:
+It is changed as clay under the seal, and stands forth as a garment.